canonical/sylva-core/docs/okd-capm3-preview.md

 Because the assised-installer is running on the management cluster, the DNS entries for the assisted installer external URL just need to point to the VIP of the management cluster.
 The dns entries are static nature and can be provided by the management cluster via the Sylva k8s-gateway unit, or an external dns service provided outside of Sylva stack.

-OKD or OpenShift cluster k8s api URLs are name based, and they are: api.<cluster-name>.<domain-name>
+OKD or OpenShift cluster k8s api URLs are name based, and they are:

-api-int.<cluster-name>.<domain-name>
-*.apps.<cluster-name>.<domain-name>
+- `api.<cluster-name>.<domain-name>`

+- `api-int.<cluster-name>.<domain-name>`

+- `*.apps.<cluster-name>.<domain-name>`

 In a multi-cluster architecrure, a management cluster will install and manage multiple workload clusters.
 Each OKD workload cluster will need to have the above three DNS entries corresponding to its cluster.
 In production, we expect an external dns service outside of Sylva stack will fullfil the DNS requirements with pre-populated DNS entries for all workload clusters.
-An alternative to the external dns service approach is to enhance the Sylva k8s-gateway unit so it will be able to add the cluster DNS entries when a cluster is created, and removed the cluster DNS entries when a cluster is deleted.
+An alternative to the external dns service approach is to enhance the Sylva k8s-gateway unit so it will be able to add the cluster DNS entries when a cluster is created, and remove the cluster DNS entries when a cluster is deleted.
 This alternative work is being tracked by: https://gitlab.com/sylva-projects/sylva-core/-/issues/1573

 ## How to Specify cluster_virtual_ip for Single Node Cluster